feurig/PiTerm1982/README.md

 ```

 ## Assembly and layout.
 After putting the board in the box I realized that the grey paint was conductive and that I almost let the smoke out of the pi zero. (you could smell it).
-So I went out and found a piece of plastic from a previous project.
+So I went out in the garage and found a piece of plastic from a previous project.

 ![](images/layout.jpg)